 \section{Introduction}

 \begin{sloppypar} \end{sloppypar} The rapid advancements in training architectures and data have led to the remarkable performance of large language models (LLMs) in content analysis and generation.
-Given these capabilities, LLMs have been widely adopted across various domains to enhance productivity and efficiency, including medicine \cite{singhal2022largelanguagemodelsencode}, robotics \cite{yu2023scalingrobotlearningsemantically, hu2023lookleapunveilingpower} and education \cite{zhang2024simulatingclassroomeducationllmempowered}.
+Given these capabilities, LLMs have been widely used across various domains, such as medicine \cite{singhal2022largelanguagemodelsencode}, robotics \cite{yu2023scalingrobotlearningsemantically, hu2023lookleapunveilingpower} and education \cite{zhang2024simulatingclassroomeducationllmempowered}, to improve productivity and efficiency.
 However, the high costs associated with training and maintaining these models (e.g., LLaMa-3 is pre-trained on 15 trillion multilingual tokens \cite{dubey2024llama3herdmodels}), combined with the fact that some LLMs are not publicly accessible, present significant challenges for individuals and small enterprises aiming to develop and sustain their own LLMs.
-Consequently, many companies specializing in LLMs have begun offering online LLM services, which is often referred to as AI as a Service (AIaaS) (e.g., OpenAI's ChatGPT \footnote{OpenAI ChatGPT: https://openai.com/chatgpt/}, Google's Gemini \footnote{Google Gemini: https://gemini.google.com/}).
+Consequently, many companies specialising in LLMs have begun providing online LLM services, which is frequently referred to as AI as a Service (AIaaS) (e.g., OpenAI's ChatGPT \footnote{OpenAI ChatGPT: https://openai.com/chatgpt/} and Google's Gemini \footnote{Google Gemini: https://gemini.google.com/}).